MrLambs/React-Firebase-Chat-App/README.md

 [![LambChat.png](https://i.postimg.cc/wxmB1yPD/LambChat.png)](https://postimg.cc/QVjDPtjM)

 ## Introduction
 This is an application developed primarily to utilize Firebase authentication.
 After signing in using Google or Facebook, the user is prompted to create a chat with other users.
-This was created using React-Chat-Engine.
+Created using React-Chat-Engine to offer Realtime Chat functionality.

 ### Setup
 - Create .env file in the root directory